psymbio/e_asset_management/frontend_documentation/00_fake_db.md

 5. email
 6. username
 7. password
-8. bannedTill - calculation for the user banningStatus

-userLoginInformation:
+userLoginInfo:
 1. userId
 2. lastLoginDatetime (Last Logged in date times)

+userInbox:
+1. userId
+2. message
+3. statusRead (whether the message is read or not)

+userBannedTill
+1. userId
+2. bannedTill - calculation for the user banningStatus

+role:
+1. id
+2. name (Admin/manager)

 asset:
+1. id
-1. name
+2. name
-2. categoryId
+3. categoryId
-3. description
+4. description
-4. dateAdded
+5. dateAdded
-5. isAvailable - if taken by a user this is false
+6. isAvailable - if taken by a user this is false

 category:
 1. id
-2. categoryName
+2. name
 3. lendingPeriod
-4. lateFees
+4. lateFeesPerDay
 5. banningPeriod

 borrowedAsset:
 1. id
 2. assetId
-3. borrowingDatetime
+3. userId
+4. borrowingDatetime: the current datetime of the asset being borrowed.
-4. overdueStatus - calculation of whether the time has elapsed for the specific category so that the product is overdue or not - in the backend this shall be a CallableFunction
+5. overdueStatus - calculation of whether the time has elapsed for the specific category so that the product is overdue or not - in the backend this shall be a CallableFunction
-5. dueDate - calculation of when is the date the asset needs to be returned (borrowingDatetime + assetId.categoryId.lendingPeriod)
+6. dueDate - calculation of when is the date the asset needs to be returned (borrowingDatetime + assetId.categoryId.lendingPeriod)
-6. userId
-7. lateFees - calculation of the amount needed to be paid
+7. lateFees - calculation of the amount needed to be paid (0 if currentDate < dueDate else )

-userInbox:
-1. userId
-2. message
-3. statusRead (whether the message is read or not)

 basically all assets when taken end up here, but have a status for overdue or not we need to decide the properties of this.